 If you hold your shares in street name through a bank, broker, or other nominee, you should follow the instructions that you receive from your bank, broker, or other nominee regarding steps to take to instruct your bank, broker, or other nominee how to vote your shares.
-If you do not provide voting instructions, your bank, broker, or other nominee is permitted to use its own discretion and vote your shares only on routine matters.
-However, for non-routine matters, your bank, broker, or other nominee does not have discretionary authority to vote your shares.
+If you do not provide voting instructions, your bank, broker, or other nominee does not have discretionary authority to vote your shares.
 The election of directors (Proposal 1) and the approval, on an advisory basis, of the compensation of the company's named executive officers (Proposal 3) are each considered a non-routine matter, so brokers are not permitted to vote your shares with respect to such matters without receiving voting instructions from you.
-The ratification of the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the current fiscal year (Proposal 2) is considered a routine matter.
+The ratification of the selection of Deloitte and Touche LLP as our independent registered public accounting firm for the current fiscal year (Proposal 2) is considered a routine matter.
 If your broker exercises its discretion to vote on Proposal 2 at the Annual Meeting, your shares will be voted on such proposal in the manner directed by your broker, but your shares will constitute "broker non-votes" on each other proposal voted on at the Annual Meeting.

 Broker non-votes will not be counted as votes cast with respect to the election of directors (Proposal 1) and, therefore, will not be counted in determining the outcome of a director nominee's election.
-For approval, on an advisory basis, of the compensation of the company's named executive officers (Proposal 3), broker non-votes will not be counted in determining the outcome of those items.
+For ratification of the selection of Deloitte and Touche LLP as our independent registered public accounting firm for the current fiscal year (Proposal 2) and approval, on an advisory basis, of the compensation of the company's named executive officers (Proposal 3), broker non-votes, if any, will not be counted in determining the outcome of those items.